phero-hq/website/docs/deploying-phero/nodejs.md

 npx phero@latest server export --flavor nodejs
 ```

-This will generate a node script for each of your services in an `export` directory.
+This will generate a node script for each of your services in a `.phero` directory.
 To run one of these services:

 ```
-  cd ./export/helloWorldService
+  cd .phero/helloWorldService
   npm i
   node index.js
 ```